-Session 2 of our free pd series to support instructional coaches and school leaders during coronavirus.
+Session 2 of our free PD series to support instructional coaches and school leaders.

 Here’s the transcript: